jeffreyvr/wp-meta-box/README.md

 This package aims to make it easier to create meta boxes for WordPress plugins.

-## ⚠️ Under development

-As long as this package is still in development, the API might be subject to change and should not considered stable.
+## ⚠️ Untill the first stable release, the API is subject to change.
 Use at your own risk.

 ## Installation